 In Southwestern Peru lies a small town surrounded by a small lake and surrounded by enormous sand dunes in the most infertile places on earth.
 This oasis only has 96 residents.
 This place offers you a good spot to catch the sunset and also explore the town’s rustic shops and be adventurous and try out sandboarding!

 Are you up for a secret getaway?
 Like literally, a secret getaway.
 Then pack your bags and head to Tropea, Italy.
 Get a good view of this 12th century Norman cathedral Franciscan monastery.
-This places is a best kept secret of italians where they all go to for vacations.
-(Apologies to the italians for sharing it to the world!)
+This place is a best kept secret of Italians where they all go to for vacations.
+(Apologies to the Italians for sharing it with the world!)
 Not a lot of travellers know about this place yet.
 Not only do you get the scenic view of the castle but you can also enjoy an afternoon dip in its warm, turquoise clear water.
-How can you resist a dramatic coastal cliff view while your sunbathing?
+How can you resist a dramatic coastal cliff view while you’re sunbathing?

 Don’t be fooled upon entering these salt mines.
 You are not in any way drugged into seeing things in a different form.
-These psychedelic mind boggling patterns on it walls will surely leave you mind boggled how it was ever formed.
-These caves with pattern are completely natural.
-This natural beauty is caused by carnallite, known as a mineral that creates colorful swirls.
-Time to create a house made out of rock and mix it up with carnallite!
+These psychedelic patterns on the walls will surely leave you mind boggled as to how they were formed.
+As a result of the mineral carnallite, natural colourful swirls are formed.

 This 75 -hectare of fine greenery is known to be one of the world’s greatest botanical gardens.
 Visitors often visit this botanical garden with some thirty thematic gardens and 10 exhibition greenhouses.
 This place is surely for all the nature lovers who enjoys a day to be one with nature.

 This 27- deep well is a majestic site that people dubbed to be an inverted tower.
 Located in an estate in Sintra, Portugal.
-The estate is without a doubt a beauty outside and as well as inside.
-This mysterious spot lives explorers wondering if its really a well or an inverted tower.
+The estate is without a doubt as beautiful outside as it is inside.
+This mysterious spot leave travellers wondering if it’s really a well or an inverted tower.
 What do you think?

-Every wondered how it feels like to be in one place at the same time?
+Every wondered how it feels to be in two places at the same time?
 Then head on to Pingvallavatn Lake, Iceland to get a good feel of how it is.
-Submerged into the Atlantic ocean.
-Swim between the crack to get a the feeling of being between Europe and America.
-The water at its purest form is one of the sough after diving spots of divers around the world.
+Submerged into the Atlantic ocean, you can swim between the rocks and you’ll be swimming in both Europe and America!

 Las Lajas Sanctuary in Ipiales, Colombia

-Located within the borders of Colombia and Ecuador, this sanctuary famous spot is its enormous neo-gothic church.
-The said church was built by a family in the 1700s that claimed that they seen the Virgin Mary in the sky.
-Though this destination is out of the way if you’re only travelling around Columbia.
-Do try to include this on your list to see to get a glimpse of this majestic church.
+Located within the borders of Colombia and Ecuador, lies this enormous neo-gothic church.
+Said to be built by a family in the 1700s who claimed that they had seen the Virgin Mary in the sky.
+It’s off the beaten track, so you won’t find too many tourists here!

-Discover more of traditional places in Japan.
-First stop is a good view of the Gassho-zukuri farmhouses in Shirakawa-go and Gokayama, Japan. get historic with these traditional guest houses are flocked by tourists and it seems get a hard grasp to avail reservations here.
+Discover more traditional places in Japan.
+First stop is a good view of the Gassho-zukuri farmhouses in Shirakawa-go and Gokayama, Japan.
+Get historic with these traditional guest houses.

-A great alternative to Angkor Wat, situated to half way from Phohm Penh and Siem Reap.
-Explore within the grasslands and rice fields around the area.
-Within Kampong Thom you can choose within climbing 807 steps of Phnom Suntuk, a pagoda on top of the mountains, visit a listed World Heritage site, Sambor Prei Kuk and explore the boat trip on the Stung Sen River.
-Remember these sites stand out from the typical sites to see in Cambodia.
-These options are definitely the road less-travelled.
+A great alternative to Angkor Wat, situated half way from Phohm Penh and Siem Reap.
+Climb 807 steps to visit Phnom Suntuk, a pagoda on top of the mountains, and then take a boat trip on the Stung Sen River.
+These sites are unique spots to visit in Cambodia, away from the usual tourist traps.

 This place is known to be the place for practicing Taoist in the ancient times.
-This terrain of mountains has three peaks, Yujing, Yuhua and Yuxu Peak dubbed as the “Three Qing” in Taoism.
+The terrain of mountains has three peaks, Yujing, Yuhua and Yuxu Peak dubbed as the “Three Qing” in Taoism.
 This epic view offers you magnificent landscapes, peculiar rocks, and “endless-like” waterfalls.
-Don’t forget about the clouds that may seem reachable within the mountains!

 So what are you waiting for?
 It’s time to travel the road less travelled!